MaPhiWe/linux-in-active-directory/README.md

 #### Windows
 Running Ansible from a Windows machine is beyond the scope of this document.
 Check [Jonas' Ansible on Linux Workshop](https://github.com/jonashackt/ansible-linux-windows-workshop) if you need to use this (German only though).

-## Provisioning the Demo Data Center
+## Provisioning The Demo Data Center

 ### Domain Controller: Windows Server 2016 Vagrant Box